danlessa/Coursera-WebScraping/references/Web Scraping with Python and BeautifulSoup.md

         - Learning Objective:: "Use the browser developer tools as a detective toolkit"
         - Script::
             - Welcome back!
 On this task, you are going to learn how to use the browser developer tools for exploring the structure and the dynamics of a webpage.
             - As you'll see shortly, the developer tools is a powerful ally that will help you identifying where you need to look in order to scrap the data that you want.
-The developer tools contains tools like a interactive source code explorer, a JavaScript console, and a network monitor.
+The developer tools contains things like a interactive source code explorer, a JavaScript console, and a network monitor.
             - To get started, open the task four notebook, and open the link that I've put there.
 It is the same Wikipedia article that we had been scraping.
 To open the Dev Tools, go to the upper right corner, click on the menu, go to Web Developer, and Inspector.
 Alternatively, just type Control Shift I.
             - There are a lot of tools over there, but the most important ones for scraping are usually the Inspector, the Console and the Network tabs.
             - Let's start with the inspector.
 This tab allows you to inspect the page source code in a interactive way.
 If you hover the mouse around the elements, you can see that the inspector highlights it.
 This is very powerful for navigating the source code.